Susan Ellis Weismer, PhD, CCC-SLP

 Heidi received both her Bachelor’s and Master’s Degrees in Communicative Disorders from the University of Wisconsin-Madison and has been a lifetime resident of the Madison area.
 Her lengthy career as a speech-language pathologist has been split between clinical and research positions.
 Heidi has worked on three previous research projects in the Language Processes Lab and has extensive experience evaluating communication skills in young children.

-Maria is an undergraduate student in her junior year majoring in Communication Sciences and Disorders with a certificate in Education and Educational Services.
-She loves working with kids and is excited to be learning more about language development in children with autism spectrum disorder (ASD).
-After graduation, Maria plans on going to graduate school and earning her Masters degree to become a speech-language pathologist in a school setting.
+Samantha is an undergraduate majoring in Communication Sciences and Disorders with certificates in Disability Rights and Services and Education and Educational Services.
+She loves working with kids and is excited to learn more about language development in children with ASD.
+Following graduation, she plans to pursue a Master’s degree in Speech-Language Pathology.

 Julia is an undergraduate student in her junior year majoring in Communication Sciences and Disorders, with certificates in Education and Educational Services, and Disability Rights and Services.
 She is very passionate and excited to learn more about children with ASD as she hopes to work in a pediatric setting in the future.
 After graduation, Julia has plans to attend grad school to pursue a Master’s in speech language pathology.